Welcome to this weeks edition of #LivingArrows where I share the proof that shock horror- my children are actually able to share!

 After spending a small fortune on powering said Furby we started using rechargeable batteries in an attempt to cost save on feeding the power-hungry little beast.

 We were expecting J to be so taken with his much-wanted Swegway that he wouldn’t notice his little sister’s gifts which in comparison to J’s swegway amounted to much less in terms of cost.
-How wrong we were as it seems all J now wants is a bloody Furby of his own in blue of course.
+How wrong we were as it seems all J now wants is a sodding Furby of his own in blue of course.

 I have agreed that J can either save up some of his own money to buy a Furby of his own or he can wait until his birthday in May.
-Either way, I am now keeping my eyes peeled for any upcoming deals on these battery munching little buggers.
+Either way, I am now keeping my eyes peeled for any upcoming deals on these battery munching little sods.

 Despite the odd scream, E has been really understanding towards her brother and has allowed him to share her beloved Be-Doh (E’s choice of name for her Furby).
 She will happily snuggle up with her brother and they will each take turns in holding the Furby whilst the other uses the IPad app to interact with Be-Doh.